denten-papers/xp-routledge/dh-book-proposal.md

 study of literature.
-My approach to writing a volume of this sort aims to achieve two goals: *first*, descriptive, giving shape and intellectual history to the variety of scholarly practices that loosely identify as the Digital Humanities, and *second*, proscriptive, imagining an intellectual future for Digital Humanities that is more inclusive and more intelligible to concomitant developments in the life of the modern university.
+My approach to writing a volume of this sort aims to achieve two goals: *first*, descriptive, giving shape and intellectual history to the variety of scholarly practices that loosely identify as the Digital Humanities, and *second*, proscriptive, imagining a future for the field more inclusive and more intelligible to concomitant developments in the life of the modern university.

 As universities across the country and globally invest in programs related to the DH movement,[^ln-dh] a need arises for a programmatic vision of a field